The Bekins Blog

 2. Protect Your Floors

-Use materials including cardboard, plastic runners, and new tarps to protect carpet, tile, and wood flooring.
-Secure all floor protection so movers and others aren’t at risk of slipping or tripping over the edges of coverings.
+- Secure all floor protection so movers aren’t at risk of slipping or tripping over the edges of coverings.
 Some carpet protectors are made with teeth that grab the carpet fibers.
-Use small tacks to secure cardboard to carpeting.
+If that’s not the case, use small tacks to secure cardboard to the carpet.

-Have a last-minute kit on hand to clean any residual spots on your hard-surfaced floors and carpeting.
-If mud or other spots mar the floors during the move, you’ll be ready for a quick cleanup when you set aside a spray bottle, carpet cleaner, brushes, clean cloths, and other materials necessary to refresh soiled flooring.
+Have a kit on hand to clean any residual spots on your hard-surfaced floors and carpeting.
+If mud or other spots mark up the floors during your move, you’ll be ready for a quick cleanup when you set aside a spray bottle, carpet cleaner, brushes, clean cloths and other materials necessary to refresh soiled flooring.

-While the movers tackle the large household, people open and close entry doors for hours.
-If your move takes place during frigid weather, your home heating system may not be able to keep the home at a safe temperature for children, elderly individuals, or pets.
+While movers bring your belongings out to the moving van, there’s a good chance the doors of your home will be left open.
+If your move takes place during frigid weather, your home’s heating system may not be able to keep your home at a comfortable temperature for children, elderly individuals or pets.

 Sub-freezing temperatures and temperature fluctuations can make glass and plastic shatter.
 Handle plastic totes and tubs with care, and don’t drop them outside in cold temperatures.

-Wrap glass, porcelain, and other fragile items twice to protect them from cold-weather extremes.
-When you arrive at your new home, let the boxes of fragile items sit and warm inside for a few days before opening and using the items.
+Wrap glass, porcelain and other fragile items twice to protect them from cold-weather extremes.
+You can also use other forms of padding, like bubble wrap, to keep your items safe.
+When you arrive at your new home, let the boxes of fragile items sit and warm up inside for a few days before opening and using the items.

 When you hire a moving company, someone else tackles the winter van driving.
-All you have to worry about is getting your vehicle from your old home to your new one.
+All you have to do is get your personal vehicle from your old home to your new one.